Stewart Indian School: Trade skills and forced assimilation

 The students spent half the day learning academics, including how to read and write English.
 The remainder of the day was focused on unpaid labor.
 Boys performed woodworking, ranching and farming, painting, mechanics, and carpentry.
 Girls performed domestic skills in baking, cooking, sewing, laundry, and practical nursing.
 The children were forced to assimilate into mainstream American culture.
 The young Indians were instilled with Christian ideologies.
 Baptisms were performed in a pool on the school grounds, and a Catholic church was built alongside the school.
 Assimilation policies prohibited the students from speaking their native languages and practicing native customs, which both students and their parents strongly objected to.
 They were required to cut their hair, wear uniforms, and march to classes.

-This continued until the Indian Reorganization Act of 1934 was passed, which permitted native American self-determination and self-government.
+This continued until the Indian Reorganization Act of 1934 was passed, which increased Native American self-determination and self-governance.
 Snyder was succeeded by Alida Cynthia Bowler, who was appointed Director of Carson Indian School and Reservations.
 She embraced the reforms of the Indian Reorganization Act.
 She also served as Indian Agent for most of Nevada, and worked to empower tribal councils.
 In 1936, she organized the Wai-Pai-Shone Craftsman Cooperative, from which the natives could sell their work.
 After several years in her position, she wrote:

 The Bureau of Indian Affairs encouraged schools such as Stewart to let students speak their native languages and to promote classes in native cultures.
 Academics was emphasized beginning in the 1960s over vocational training.
+Nellie Shaw Harnar attended this school and later was a teacher and guidance counselor for 29 years.

 More than 30,000 children were educated at the school before it closed in 1980 due to federal budget cuts and earthquake safety.
 While some students had fond memories of their time at school, others recall being bathed in kerosene, having their heads shaved, and endured nightmares from the severe discipline they received.